bookieio/Bookie/Bookie/docs/tests.rst

 responding correctly as a whole.
 These are run through the fabric command `fab test`.
 It will run all tests defined in the tests directory.

-*Note:* that all unit tests should be added to the `tests/__init__.py` so that they get run during the large test run.
-Once I get a ci server up, it'll just run the one test pass and all tests should get tested/passed during each build.
+*Note:* All unit tests should be added to the `tests/__init__.py` so that they get run during the large test run.
+This way the ci server will just need to run the one test pass and all tests will run during each build.

 Testing Docs
 ~~~~~~~~~~~~~